-The plaintiff settled for an undisclosed amount with his doctor, and then sued Intuitive Surgical.
-Plaintiffs alleged that Intuitive failed to properly instruct the robot’s handler, and that they also failed to inform of the potential dangers.
+The plaintiff settled for an undisclosed amount with his doctor and then sued Intuitive Surgical.
+The plaintiffs alleged that Intuitive failed to properly instruct the robot’s handler and that they also failed to inform of the potential dangers.
 The doctor, who had performed a hundred successful traditional prostatectomies, was only trained for a single day and performed two supervised surgeries before being cleared to work on his own.
 Let’s put it this way: would you ever allow this doctor to use the da Vinci on you if you knew that?
 The answer?
 Of course not.

-Intuitive agreed with the plaintiffs on the doctor’s negligence and claimed he never should have used the da Vinci system on the particular patient due to his obesity.
+Intuitive agreed with the plaintiffs on the doctor’s negligence and claimed he never should have used the da Vinci system on the particular patient because of his obesity.